Self

 4. Don't bad-mouth your former company or employers

-Being grateful for their assistance and for the experience will send a message to your connections and future employers that you are kind and considerate of others.
+Being grateful for their assistance will tell your connections and future employers that you are kind and considerate of others.
 It’s one of the many qualities employers favor.

 5. Don't skip out on self-care

-Finding a new job is a job in and of itself, and it's going to take time and energy.
+Finding a new job is a job in and of itself, and it will take time and energy.
 Making clear choices and a good impression requires you to be rested, well-fed, and relaxed.

 6. Surround yourself with the best